-In this post I want to provide an insight to the minds of a Quality Assurance Engineer when it comes to software testing in relation to Salesforce.com applications.
+In this post, I want to provide insight into the minds of a Quality Assurance Engineer and Salesforce Test Automation when it comes to software testing in relation to Salesforce.com applications.
 I also want to highlight gaps in testing that I have observed across the last 14 years and provide some insight into what your test teams should be focussing on, and how often.

 Seems obvious, so let’s not spend too much time on this, but let me rephrase this as “Why Manual AND Automated Testing Matters”.
 That may surprise you to hear from the CTO of a test automation company, but the level of automation you aim to implement should not be 100% because there is also value in manual testing.
 We’ll explore this further later